viodotcom/opticks/README.md

 ## Multi Toggles

-Multi toggles can be used to implement a/b/c style testing, instead of on/off values, we assume variants that are labeled a (the default), b, c etc, of which one is active at any time.
+Multi toggles can be used to implement a/b/c style testing, instead of on/off values, we specify multiple variants of which one is active at any time.

-## Reading Multi Toggle values
+## Multi Toggles: Reading values

 ```
 // reading the toggle value